eGovStack/core-services/egov-enc-service/LOCALSETUP.md

 # Local Setup

-To setup the Indexer service in your local system, clone the [Core Service repository](https://github.com/egovernments/core-services).
+To setup the encryption service in your local system, clone the [Core Service repository](https://github.com/egovernments/core-services).

 ## Dependencies